chaseruskin/orbit/docs/src/glossary.md

 ### Project
 A project is a collection of HDL source files and any other required files related to a specific application or library.
 Placing a manifest in a project makes it an ip.

+### SystemVerilog
+SystemVerilog is a hardware description and hardware verification language used to model, design, simulate, test, and implement electronic systems.

 ### Target
 A target is a user-defined command that is to be invoked by Orbit during the execution stage of the build process.
 A target typically follows 3 steps:
 1. Parse the blueprint file generated from the planning stage